 A conspicuous non-firing of a Gun occurs in another episode: A new species of cactus is discovered, and conspicuously given to (and named after) Rodney, with the warning "Careful: the needles can break the skin".
 A bacteria of unknown origin is affecting the entire base, and nobody can figure out where it's coming from.
 The cactus, however, isn't brought up again, despite it being set up as the explanation.
 They never do explain the delivery vector or infection method (only that it was brought to the planet a long time ago and that the 'soil samples' didn't have it).

-Atlantis' parent series Stargate SG-1 is an example of Chekhov's Armory, but its episode "Emancipation" features a literal Chekhov's Gun, namely O'Neill's Beretta M9 sidearm.
+Atlantis' parent series Stargate SG-1 is an example of Chekhov's Armory, but "Emancipation" features a literal Chekhov's Gun, namely O'Neill's Beretta M9 sidearm.
 Early in the episode he fires it into the air to frighten off some wild dogs, then to startle some Space Mongols.
 He later trades it to a chieftain named Turghan in exchange for him letting Carter go.

 Star Trek: The Next Generation: In the episode "Reunion", in which Worf's son expresses interest in an ancient weapon called a bat'leth which is hanging on the wall in Worf's quarters.
 By the end of the show, the bat'leth has been taken off the wall and has been used to kill Duras.